 - Herbal Tea: Plant-based extracts are a common way to brew botanical tea.
-One popular method is to stuff a barrel over three quarters full with coarsely chopped plant material and then fill it the rest of the way with tepid water.
+One popular method is to stuff a barrel over three-quarters full with coarsely chopped plant material and then fill in the rest of the way with tepid water.
 Allow the mixture to ferment for 3 to 10 days and then strain and dilute it with water at a 10 to 1 ratio.
-This tea makes a great foliage spray, soil drench and consistent supply of plant soluble nutrients.
+This tea makes a great foliage spray, soil drench, and a consistent supply of plant soluble nutrients.
 Many popular plant-based essential oils like basil, cumin, mint, and eucalyptus have tremendous abilities to fight off fungal pathogens and keep plants healthy.
 Do your research about the specific pest problems you are dealing with to learn what essential oils make sense for your situation.

 - Liquid Manures: The material that comes out of farm animals might as well be called black gold for the boon it is to farmers.
 When making your manure tea, be sure to only collect the manure from herbivore animals (your dog and cat’s feces carry too many diseases).
 Seep aged manure in a passive compost tea for several days before straining it and spraying it on your plants.

 - Garlic Tea: Most botanical sprays work best when they are made from a mix of different plant materials, but garlic is so potent that it has plenty of potentials to work all on its own.
 Simply seep a tea from coarsely chopped parts of the garlic plant and use it to suppress fungal diseases like powdery mildew and black spot.